intelsmartedgeons/docs/experience-kits/developer-experience-kit/developer-experience-kit-prepare-the-provisioning-system.md

 ### 4. Create AWS t2.medium Instance (Advanced installation only)

-If you plan to install the Intel® Smart Edge Open Developer Experience Kit with security features enabled then you will need to create an AWS t2.medium instance by following the instructions below:
+If you plan to install the Intel® Smart Edge Developer Experience Kit with security features enabled then you will need to create an AWS t2.medium instance by following the instructions below:

 1. Create EC2 t2.medium instance (at least) with Ubuntu 20.04 OS image in any geo location.
 2. If the region in which instance is being created does not have default VPC configured, Create VPC and subnet with IPV4 CIDR.